 Course Unit Revision

-The material for this course unit outline was last revised in July 2022 to align it with the new curriculum and the revised Course Unit Outlines.
+This course unit booklet was last revised in July 2022 to align it with the new curriculum and the revised Course Unit Outlines.

 Extension Policy

 Students must submit all assignments by the due dates set by the lecturer and published in the course unit profiles.

 Late Penalty

 Late assignments without an approved extension will attract an automatic penalty deduction of 5% of the marks available for the item of assessment for every day (including weekends and holidays), or part thereof, beyond the date and time of submission (or any extension granted).
 Assignments submitted without an approved extension beyond 10 days after the due date will receive a zero mark and NOT be annotated by the lecturer.

 Example: